The Twelve Healers

 Written in 1930, Dr Bach’s book on the spiritual underpinnings of health and illness is a seminal text.
 Get it for free as a newly prepared eBook.
-Available in English, Chinese (traditional or simplified), Greek, Hungarian and Serbian.
+Available in English and many other languages including Chinese (traditional or simplified), Greek, Hungarian and Serbian.

 The Wallingford Lectures

 A new online edition of the complete text of two lectures Dr Edward Bach delivered in 1936, a month before his death.

 Although its remedy indications are out of date, Free Thyself remains an important text for serious students of Dr Bach’s work.
 This new 2014 online edition presents the complete text of 1932 and includes historical notes and a new introduction.

 In 1931 Dr Bach addressed a group of homoeopaths in Southport, England; shortly after the text of that address was published as a 16-page pamphlet that can be read as a companion-piece to Heal Thyself.
 2015 edition with notes and a short introduction.

 Dr Bach created stories around some of the remedies, using them as another way of describing remedy indications.
 This short book presents his best-known piece, “The Travellers”, alongside other shorter texts.
 With notes and a new introduction.